7 Best Kubernetes Observability Tools in 2026 (Tested & Compared)

 Pricing: Usage-based (~$0.20/M metrics, ~$0.60/M logs & traces).

 Dash0 is a platform built on open standards (OpenTelemetry, PromQL, Perses).
-It correlates Kubernetes metrics, logs, and traces with APM, infrastructure monitoring, log management in one product.
-Their AI SRE agents help with instrumenting your services with oTEL, explain PromQL queries and help during an incident.
+It correlates Kubernetes metrics, logs, and traces with APM, infrastructure monitoring, and log management in one product.
+Its AI SRE agents help with OTel instrumentation, explain PromQL queries, and assist during incidents.

 Tool complexity: Medium.
 (Requires familiarity with OTel/PromQL)